sflavelle/writing/scratchpad/jxr-utmv.md

 And red strings *everywhere* you looked.

 Also, hang on... weren't you *taller* than your travel companion?
+Not... shorter, apparently?

 You mumbled into his shoulder, "s'mthin happening...?"